jillthebean/supernova_flutter_export_sevdesk/README.md

 # Sev Desk Supernova Flutter Exporter

+(!)
+Archived as this lives now inside the [sevdesk github organisation](https://github.com/sevdesk/supernova-flutter-export)

 As the default [flutter exporter] does not properly allow for themes, this exporter fixes this issue as well as preparing custom export formats easily.